RobDavenport/Game-Design/Projects/Concept/2v2 Mech Fighter.md

 Isometric Arena fighter.
 Think Samurai Gun meets Gundam VS. Arcade style controls.
-Single screen with arcade style movement, such as an 8way run, and
+Single screen with arcade style movement, such as an 8way run, and boost, shoot, and melee buttons.